adrianwibowo/adrianwibowo/README.md

 <h1>Hi 👋, I'm Laurensius Adrian Wibowo</h1>

-I'm a professional software engineer with a Bachelor's degree in Economics (Marketing and Business Management), and I'm passionate about technology and learning new things.
-I currently work at the largest e-commerce company in Indonesia as a backend software engineer (using Golang) with over 4 years of experience.
-Additionally, I contribute to helping young tech talent achieve their goals by working at an education tech company as a mentor.
-My diverse background in marketing and my passion for software engineering have equipped me with a unique perspective and a problem-solving approach.
-I thrive in collaborative environments and am adept at bridging the gap between technical teams and business objectives.
+I'm a professional software engineer passionate about technology and continuous learning.
+I currently work at the largest e-commerce company in Indonesia as a backend software engineer (using Golang), with over 4 years of experience.
+I also mentor aspiring tech talents through an education tech platform to help them grow and achieve their career goals.

-I'm also passionate about UI Design, Product Management, Microservices, Golang, and Node.js.
-I want to help create a better world through technology.
-Feel free to reach out to me if you have any innovative ideas to turn this dream into reality!
+I enjoy solving complex problems and building systems that bridge the gap between technical excellence and business goals.
+My main interests include UI Design, Product Management, Microservices, Golang, and Node.js — and I aspire to create meaningful impact through technology.

+🔗 Note: Most of my professional projects are developed under company repositories and private codebases, so my public GitHub doesn’t fully reflect my experience.

 ####  ⚙️Skills
 | Programming Language | Proficiency|